rasmuserik/util/sprints.md

 This document keeps track of the 3-day development sprints at solsort.com, across different projects.
 The content will also be posted on the solsort blog.

+# 2015-10-15 Library data

+The focus of this sprint was the infrastructure for solsort platform, plus some practical stuff.

+Results:

+- Responsive grid, decision, and implementation.
+Decided on a 24 column grid, as it is friendly for the golden ratio (15/24) in addition to the usual 12-grid split.
+Implemented for mobile first with 3 responsive stops (mobile-portrait, mobile-landscape/tablet-portrait, tablet-landscape/desktop), using the same widths as android adaptive UI.
+- Started implementing utility functions for mubackend api, ie. SHA256 etc. using WebCryptography API
+- Refactor documentation
+- Other practical tasks (accounting, tidying, etc.)

+Tools:

+- ClojureScript, HTML5, CSS

+Starting point:

+- Previousely created a similar recommendation calculation
+- Have taught eigenvector analysis etc., but never applied it to problems this large before

+Takeways:

+- Getting experience with WebCryptography API
+- Need to allocate more time in calender for coding, in my own sprint where there are also other tasks.

+References:

 # 2015-10-28 uccorg

 Something was wrong between frontend and the backend in the digital art project at UCC.
 As I had written the code for the backend, I was asked to step in and help solve it: